Live Chat Now

 Bachelor's Degree

-• Computer Programmer
+• Computer Security Analyst

-• Computer Security Specialist
+• Cyber Security Manager

-• Information Security Manager
+• Cloud Security Engineer

 Keep in mind that titles and hiring requirements are not standardized across industries, so this information is provided as a general guideline.
 Employers will specify their required skills and qualifications in each of their job postings.

-FAQs: Cyber Security
+FAQs: Cyber Security Degree Programs

 Cyber security is the practice of protecting data systems and computer networks from digital attacks and minimizing the impact when they do occur.
 Also known as information technology (IT) security, the practice employs strategies, techniques and tools that are designed to combat or recover from threats to sensitive information contained in networked systems, typically from outside of an organization.

 Cyberattacks in the form of data breaches affecting consumers’ personally identifiable information (PII) can be particularly devastating to brands, health systems, banks and other public and private-sector organizations.
-Cyber attacks can result in loss of revenue and consumer trust, possible legal action and imposition of regulatory fines and are a threat to homeland security.
+Cyberattacks can result in loss of revenue and consumer trust, possible legal action and imposition of regulatory fines and are a threat to homeland security.
 This is why cyber security has become an important concern in the boardroom as well as the IT department.

-If you’re interested in a graduate-level program that touches on cyber security concepts, you might also consider our Graduate Certificate in Information Security
+If you’re interested in a graduate-level program that touches on cyber security concepts, you might also consider our Graduate Certificate in Information Security.

 Cyber security may sound like it’s hard to learn, but as with any area of study, the degree of difficulty depends on the student.
 You may find certain cyber security courses to be more challenging than others, but if you dedicate yourself to learning, manage your time effectively and maintain your focus, you can effectively pursue your goal of earning a cyber security degree.

-Based on projections from the U.S. Bureau of Labor Statistics (BLS), career opportunities in cyber security should remain strong for the next several years.
-The BLS projects employment of information security analysts to grow 35% between 2021 and 2031, a rate that is much faster than the national average for all occupations, with about 19,500 job openings each year, on average, over this period.2 This growth is projected on a national level and local growth will vary by location.
-This projection is not specific to DeVry University graduates and may include earners at all stages of their careers.
+Based on projections from the Bureau of Labor Statistics (BLS), career opportunities in cyber security should remain strong for the next several years.
+The BLS projects employment of information security analysts to grow 32% between 2022 and 2032, a rate that is much faster than the national average for all occupations, with about 16,800 job openings each year, on average, over this period.This growth is projected on a national level and local growth will vary by location.
+This projection is not specific to DeVry University graduates and may include earners at all stages of their careers, and not just entry level.

-The BLS attributes this demand to the rise of e-commerce, a shift to remote work and the growing frequency of cyberattacks, which are increasing the business sector’s focus on innovative solutions to protect networks and data systems from hackers.
+The BLS attributes this growth to the rise of e-commerce, a shift to remote work and the growing frequency of cyberattacks, which are increasing the business sector’s focus on innovative solutions to protect networks and data systems from hackers.
 They further recognize strong growth in digital health services and telehealth, which may increase data security risks for healthcare systems.

 Learning Experience

-Tech-Empowered Learning
+Tech-Powered Learning

-At DeVry University, you can prepare to pursue a career in today’s cyber security field supported by our tech-empowered learning.
+At DeVry University, you can prepare to pursue a career in today’s cyber security field supported by our tech-powered learning.
 Our classes help students become comfortable with the technology being used in today’s workplaces using a variety of methods including collaboration software, online homework tools and computerized accounting systems.

-1Program, course, and extended classroom availability vary by location.
+2Program, course and extended classroom availability vary by location.
 In site-based programs, students will be required to take a substantial amount of coursework online to complete their program.